Squarespace Stores: Key Elements to Success

 Squarespace-Specific Features That Move the Needle

-• Email Campaigns - branded email marketing built into the platform; no Mailchimp/Klaviyo subscription needed for the basics.
+• Email Campaigns, branded email marketing built into the platform; no Mailchimp/Klaviyo subscription needed for the basics.
 Pricing scales with sends, not contacts.

-• Acuity Scheduling integration - for stores selling services or appointment-based products (skincare consults, fittings, custom orders).
+• Acuity Scheduling integration, for stores selling services or appointment-based products (skincare consults, fittings, custom orders).

-• Member Areas - gated content, paid memberships, or VIP product access without a third-party tool.
+• Member Areas, gated content, paid memberships, or VIP product access without a third-party tool.

-• Squarespace Analytics - order, revenue, abandoned cart, traffic source, and customer LTV data in one dashboard.
+• Squarespace Analytics, order, revenue, abandoned cart, traffic source, and customer LTV data in one dashboard.
 No separate Google Analytics setup required.

-• Native abandoned cart emails - included on Commerce Advanced ($65/month annually).
+• Native abandoned cart emails, included on Commerce Advanced ($65/month annually).

-• Subscriptions and gift cards - supported natively on Commerce plans without an extension.
+• Subscriptions and gift cards, supported natively on Commerce plans without an extension.

 The cumulative effect: a Squarespace store typically replaces 3-5 separate subscriptions (email tool, scheduling, analytics, abandoned-cart) with a single platform fee.
 That bundle is the practical case for the platform.
+To reduce cart abandonment and build buyer confidence, our guide to customize your Squarespace checkout page covers every customization option.

 Improving Store Performance Over Time